 Motivation is an important driving force in people’s lives.
 It can affect both minor and major aspects of your life.
 Oftentimes, one’s level of motivation—or lack thereof—can determine their level of success.

-In this article, I will discuss the concepts of motivation and psychology and present six psychological motives that drive people.
+In this article, I will discuss the psychology of motivation and present six psychological motives that drive people.
 Moreover, I will present some tips on how you can get motivated and discuss reasons why motivation is so powerful.
 I will also add my thoughts from my world where motivation plays an important role: the world of athletics.

 Research indicates that motivation has many definitions.
 The Oxford Dictionary defines it in several ways: